ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

 <a name="NetApp"></a>
 ### NetApp Data OnTap Select

 NetApp® ONTAP® Select on IBM Cloud, a software-defined storage virtual appliance, extends existing data management capabilities by implementing NetApp ONTAP software as a service on IBM Cloud’s dedicated bare metal servers.
+You can provision storage resources while keeping your data safe by using the following NetApp data management functions.
+* NetApp Snapshot® copies
+* FlexClone® copies
+* SnapMirror® replication

-You can provision storage resources with agility and flexibility while protecting your data by using NetApp’s advanced data management functions, such as the fast and efficient NetApp Snapshot® copies, FlexClone® copies, and SnapMirror® replication.
-NetApp ONTAP Select accelerates application DevOps while reducing the complexity and overhead associated with physical storage systems.
+NetApp ONTAP Select accelerates application DevOps and reduces the complexity and processes that are associated with physical storage systems.

 NetApp ONTAP Select on IBM Cloud is offered in both high performance (all SSD) and high capacity (all SATA) configurations, which can meet the range of use cases you demand today.
-You can use the tools provided by NetApp ONTAP Select to address your hybrid cloud needs, such as addressing disaster recovery scenarios, providing file services, and managing rapid transactional data workloads.
+You can use the tools that are provided by NetApp ONTAP Select to address your hybrid cloud needs, such as addressing disaster recovery scenarios, providing file services, and managing rapid transactional data workloads.

-NetApp ONTAP Select on IBM Cloud helps to improve productivity and efficiency, reduce IT overhead costs, and gain agility by offloading IT resources and management complexity from the cloud.
+NetApp ONTAP Select on IBM Cloud helps to improve productivity and efficiency, reduce IT costs, and gain agility by offloading IT resources and management complexity from the cloud.
 The offering can accelerate hybrid cloud adoption by harnessing the NetApp integrated ONTAP capabilities with VMware running on IBM Cloud bare metal servers.
 The offering enables easier, security-rich, and near-seamless extension of existing workloads from on-premises data centers to IBM Cloud data centers worldwide.

 * Recommended workloads: Tiers 1, 2 and 3
-* Performance: Variable based on the number of drives, media type and RAID topology
+* Performance: Variable based on the number of drives, media type, and RAID topology
 * Scalability: Supports up to 400 TB per node (RAW/Active Licensed Capacity)
 * HA: Supports 2, 4 and 8 node HA configurations or single node if no HA is required
 * Protocols: iSCSI, NFS v3 and v4, and SMB/CIFS
 * Protected: Integrated NetApp® Snapshot™ copies, local and remote backup, disaster recovery, and volume encryption
 * Efficient: Thin provisioning, cloning, deduplication, and compression
 * Cost: Available in CAPEX and OPEX models and is charged on a $GB Basis
-* Replication: Supports SnapMirror; also achieved using vRealize Automation External link icon (vRA).
+* Replication: Supports SnapMirror; also achieved by using vRealize Automation External link icon (vRA).
 * Resiliency:
-   - in a non-HA Configuration single points of failure include enclosure hardware
+   - in a non-HA Configuration single point of failure include enclosure hardware
    - in an HA configuration, no single points of failure

 Information on how to purchase and install ONTAP Select can be found here https://console.bluemix.net/infrastructure/vmware-solutions/console.

 <a name="NPS"></a>
-### NetApp Private Storage
+### NetApp private storage

 You must purchase a NetApp device from NetApp or IBM.
 You need to install it in one of the colocation sites near your IBM Cloud data center and connect it by using Direct Link Colocation or Direct Link Cloud.

-For more information about connectting to VMware with NetApp, see the following links:
+For more information about connecting to VMware with NetApp, see the following links:
 * [NetApp Private Storage for IBM Cloud ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://www.netapp.com/us/solutions/cloud/private-storage-cloud/softlayer.aspx){: new_window}
 * [Solution brief: NetApp Private Storage for IBM Cloud ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://www.netapp.com/us/media/ds-3619_tcm10-127472.pdf){: new_window}